 Event details

-Drawing on her experience of national strategy development and implementation, Dr. O’Keeffe will discuss national strategies over the last 15 years to address Domestic, Sexual and Gender-Based Violence in Ireland, with a particular focus on Zero Tolerance, the current, third national strategy.
-This talk will draw out the main domains of activity to prevent domestic and sexual violence, to protect victims and survivors and to ensure effective pathways to and through justice.
-Dr. O’Keeffe will explore the complex issues at hand, the importance of partnership and critical success factors for implementation and impact.
+Drawing on her experience of national strategy development and implementation, Dr. O’Keeffe discussed national strategies over the last 15 years to address Domestic, Sexual and Gender-Based Violence in Ireland, with a particular focus on Zero Tolerance, the current, third national strategy.
+This talk drew out the main domains of activity to prevent domestic and sexual violence, to protect victims and survivors and to ensure effective pathways to and through justice.
+Dr. O’Keeffe explored the complex issues at hand, the importance of partnership and critical success factors for implementation and impact.

-The Lecture will take place on Thursday, 27 March 2025, registration 5.15pm, in the Criminal Courts of Justice, Dublin 8 (see booking details below).
+The Lecture took place on 1st May in the Criminal Courts of Justice, Dublin 8.

 The Chatham House Rule: